Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 7. Draining the Wrong Plug

-On RWD cars, utes and 4WDs the sump, gearbox, transfer case and diff all have drain plugs that look similar.
-Drain the gearbox by mistake, refill the sump, and you run the gearbox dry while overfilling the engine.
-Fix: identify each plug with a torch first — the sump drain is typically the lowest, central point under the block.
+On RWD cars, pickups and 4WDs the oil pan, transmission, transfer case and diff all have drain plugs that look similar.
+Drain the transmission by mistake, refill the oil pan, and you run the transmission dry while overfilling the engine.
+Fix: identify each plug with a flashlight first — the oil pan drain is typically the lowest, central point under the block.

 8. Skipping the Funnel

-Pouring straight from a 5-litre jug coats the intake and exhaust in oil that then smokes for days.
+Pouring straight from a 5-quart jug coats the intake and exhaust in oil that then smokes for days.
 Fix: use a funnel.
 They're $3.

 9. Not Warming the Oil First